Efficient Full Higher-Order Unification: Discussion and Related Work

 Our procedure draws inspiration from and contributes to all three lines of research.
 Accordingly, its advantages over previously known procedures can be laid out along those three lines.
 First, our procedure mitigates many issues of the JP procedure.
 Second, it can be modified not to solve flex-flex pairs, and become a version of Huet's procedure with important built-in optimizations.
 Third, it can integrate any oracle for problems with finite CSUs, including the one we discovered.

 The implementation of our procedure in Zipperposition was one of the reasons this prover evolved from proof-of-concept prover for higher-order logic to competitive higher-order prover.
-In the 2019 edition of CASC, Zipperposition featured a less efficient version of our procedure.
-Nevertheless, it finished neck-and-neck with state-of-the-art prover Leo-III and has beaten all the newcomers in higher-order competition category.
+In the 2020 edition of CASC, Zipperposition won the higher-order division solving 84\% of problems, which is 20 percentage points ahead of the runner-up.